-- To know about the concepts of data communication and networks. - To discuss on ISO-OSI model and different protocols. - To distinguish different protocols of network layer, transport layer and application layer. - To describe gigabit Ethernet in computer networks.
+- To know about the concepts of Data communication and networks - To impart knowledge on ISO-OSI model and different protocols. - To understand different switching techniques.

 MODULE I DATA COMMUNICATIONS

 Components - Components and Categories - types of Connections -Topologies-Protocols and Standards - ISO / OSI model -Modems - RS232 Interfacing sequences.